matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. The [Zen of Python](https://www.python.org/dev/peps/pep-0020/) tells you what's pythonic.
 Notably: "There should be one—and preferably only one—obvious way to do it.\ Although that way may not be obvious at first unless you're Dutch."
 1. Python has a "Walrus operator" `:=` as of 3.8.
 It's used to assign a variable and return the assigned value.
 E.G.: `print(a:="Whoopsie")` will print "Whoopsie" and also assign that to `a`.
 This is similar to assignment in other languages, but more explicit.
 1. [PEP 572](https://www.python.org/dev/peps/pep-0572/), which introduced the Walrus Operator, was the one that got Guido to step down as BDFL.
 Pushback was strong.
 Maybe this is useful for tricky elifs, or list comprehensions?
+1. Python doesn't have a conception of block scope.
+Most of the obvious things (like classes, functions/lambdas, comprehensions, etc) will create new scope, but [blocks wont](https://stackoverflow.com/a/6167952)

 ## C++